Orbital symmetry of charge density wave order in La1.875Ba0.125CuO4 and YBa2Cu3O6.67

-Charge density wave (CDW) order in underdoped cuprates has recently been revealed as an important and generic competitor to superconductivity (SC).\cite{Tranquada95,Kohsaka07,Wu11,Ghiringhelli12,Chang12, Achkar12,Blackburn13,Comin14a,daSilvaNeto14} A significant property of CDW order is that it can exhibit both {\it inter} and {\it intra} unit cell symmetry breaking.\cite{Vojta09,Lawler10} Specifically, CDW order can occur with $d$ rather than $s$ or $s'$ orbital symmetry.\cite{Li06b,Seo07,Vojta08,Metlitski10,Sachdev13,Efetov13,Atkinson14,Comin14b,Fujita14,Allais14,Chowdhury14b} Here, we report resonant soft x-ray scattering measurements of La$_{1.875}$Ba$_{0.125}$CuO$_4$ (LBCO) and YBa$_2$Cu$_3$O$_{6.67}$ (YBCO) that are resolved onto the O 2$p_{x(y)}$ and Cu sublattices and mapped to the CDW symmetry.
-Our main finding is that LBCO has primarily $s'$ symmetry CDW with a secondary $d$ component, distinguishing it from the predominant $d$ symmetry CDW observed in other cuprates.\cite{Comin14b,Fujita14} We propose that the $s'$ symmetry in LBCO may be related to the ``1/8--anomaly'' and that it favours static spin ordering more than $d$ symmetry.
-Additionally, we find that C$_4$ orbital symmetry of the Cu sublattice scattering is approximately preserved in LBCO and broken in YBCO.
-Moreover, in YBCO the symmetry is broken to different degrees along the $a$ and $b$ crystal axes, suggesting either exotic checkerboard order or domains of stripes.
+Charge density wave (CDW) order in underdoped cuprates has recently been revealed as an important and generic competitor to superconductivity (SC).\cite{Tranquada95,Kohsaka07,Wu11,Ghiringhelli12,Chang12, Achkar12,Blackburn13,Comin14a,daSilvaNeto14} A significant property of CDW order is that it can exhibit both {\it inter} and {\it intra} unit cell symmetry breaking.\cite{Vojta09,Lawler10} Specifically, CDW order can occur with $d$ rather than $s$ or $s'$ orbital symmetry.\cite{Li06b,Seo07,Vojta08,Metlitski10,Sachdev13,Efetov13,Atkinson14,Fujita14,Allais14,Chowdhury14b} Here, we report resonant soft x-ray scattering (RSXS) measurements of La$_{1.875}$Ba$_{0.125}$CuO$_4$ (LBCO) and YBa$_2$Cu$_3$O$_{6.67}$ (YBCO) that are resolved onto the O 2$p_{x(y)}$ and Cu sublattices and mapped to the CDW symmetry.
+Our main finding is that CDW order in LBCO has primarily $s'$ symmetry with a secondary $d$ component, distinguishing it from the predominant $d$ symmetry CDW in Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ (Bi-2212) and Ca$_{2-x}$Na$_x$CuO$_2$Cl$_2$ (Na-CCOC),\cite{Fujita14} and YBCO.\cite{Comin14c} We propose that the $s'$ symmetry in LBCO may be related to the ``1/8--anomaly'' and that it favours static spin ordering more than $d$ symmetry.
+Additionally, we find that the CDW orbital symmetry in YBCO differs along the $a$ and $b$ crystal axes, indicating CDW order with unidirectional character.
 Finally, we present and discuss implications of energy dependent scattering from the O 2$p_{x(y)}$ sublattices in LBCO.